castle-engine/castle-engine/doc/README_about_index_xml_files.txt

     (and you're welcome to contribute them to include them in engine code, of course!).

+- placeholder_default_direction: Some placeholders (currently, only creatures) define not only the position, but also the direction, like the direction the creature is facing.
+This direction is taken as the transformation of given placeholder applied to this 3D vector.

+  By default, we take it as direction implied by the current T3DOrient.DefaultOrientation value.
+So it is negative Z (that is, (0, 0, -1)) for default otUpYDirectionMinusZ, or negative Y (0, -1, 0) for otUpZDirectionMinusY, and so on.
+  However, using T3DOrient.DefaultOrientation value here is only a wild guess: the main purpose of T3DOrient.DefaultOrientation is to define a vector used inside creature 3D models (see DRAFT.engine_tutorial.txt section "Which way is up?" for details).
+It really does not need to have any relation at all to the preferred direction the creature is facing on the level 3D model.

+  The good value of this property is "whatever looks natural for 3D level author".
+As the exact mesh you use for placeholders is ignored (only it's transformation and bounding volume matter), you usually create a simple mesh that looks like an arrow for placeholders.
+The placeholder_default_direction should be the direction of this arrow.
+When the 3D placeholder shape will not be rotated, it will have exactly this direction.

 - See TLevelInfo properties documentation if in doubt.

 - Every TLevelLogic class (you indicate it with "type", see above)